 Purchasing these packages isn’t simple, and requires research and understanding of both Marriott Rewards and the varying frequent flyer programs to ensure you know what you’re getting into.

-You’ll need to have an idea of how you’ll use both the Marriott 7 night certificate and the frequent flyer points / miles – or at least have an idea on what they are worth to you – before you decide to jump in.
+You’ll also need to have an idea of how you’ll use both the Marriott 7 night certificate and the frequent flyer points / miles – or at least have an idea on what they are worth to you – before you decide to jump in.

 But if you do, there’s potential for some good value on offer – and it’s great that this is now more easily accessible via Amex Membership Rewards than before.